james-dowell/james-dowell.github.io/_posts/2016-04-08-inline-svg-issues-in-ie.markdown

 language: svg
 ---

-Inline SVG's are a popular technique introducing icon systems for your site.
+Inline SVG's are a popular technique for introducing icon systems for your site.
 Having used them a number of times now I thought I might share why there a great option and also discuss some of the gotchas you might get while using them.

 ### What are inline SVG's?